space-schnoodle/software-concepts/react/react.md

 - Use when exporting multiple variables
 - Can have as many named exports as we want
 - Two ways to write a named export
+- Named exports can't be renamed

+#### Props System

+- Pass data from parent to child
+- Allows parent to configure each child differently (show different styles, text, etc)
+- One way flow data.
+Child can't push props back up
+- Understanding the props system is like 25% of understanding React